bystrogenomics/bystro/README.md

                 refGene r WHERE chrom=%chromosomes%;
       ```

-      Running `bin/bystro-utils.pl --config <path/to/this/config> ` will results in the following config:
+      Running `bin/bystro-utils.pl --config <path/to/this/config> ` will result in the following config:

       ```
       chromosomes: